StanfordASL/frank-wolfe-traffic/README.md

 |2|-74.0164046|40.7047995|
 |...|...|...|

-* The edge file specifies the edges (with respect to the vertex IDs) and their attributes, where edge length is given in meters, capacity is in hours, and speed denotes the speed in free flow (km/h).
+* The edge file specifies the edges (with respect to the vertex IDs) and their attributes, where edge length is given in meters, capacity specifies the number of passing vehicles in an hour, and speed denotes the free-flow speed (km/h).
 E.g.,

 |edge_tail|edge_head|length|capacity|speed|
 |---------|---------|------|--------|-----|